FluxML/Flux.jl/docs/src/models/basics.md

   Affine(5, 5), softmax)
 ```

-You now know understand enough to take a look at the [logistic regression](../examples/logreg.md) example, if you haven't already.
+You now know enough to take a look at the [logistic regression](../examples/logreg.md) example, if you haven't already.

 ## A Function in Model's Clothing